Nakajima quiver varieties in dimension four: Preliminaries

 Notice that if $\root \in \Sig$ then the corresponding canonical decomposition is $\root$ itself.
-Hence the four-dimensional quiver varieties that we aim to classify will have dimension vectors \(\root\in\Sig\) satisfying \(\p(\root)=2\) and all the other possible quiver varieties in this dimension are products and symmetric powers of Kleinian singularities.
+Hence the 4d quiver varieties that we aim to classify will have dimension vectors \(\root\in\Sig\) satisfying \(\p(\root)=2\).
+All other possible quiver varieties of this dimension are products and symmetric powers of Kleinian singularities.